Dylan Carlson Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).
+- The Giants rank 11th in baseball in home runs surrendered (71 total, 1.1 per game).

-- His most recent appearance was on Thursday against the Colorado Rockies, when the righty went five innings, surrendering four earned runs while giving up eight hits.
+- The righty last appeared on Saturday against the Chicago Cubs, when he went six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.